European shares fall on warning of deeper recession than expected

 London

-UK shares slipped from near two-week highs on Tuesday, while Halfords tumbled after a bleak profit expectation.
-The motor and cycling products retailer plunged 14.1 per cent and posted its worst day in more than three months as it expects a profit scenario ranging from zero to a pretax loss of £10 million.
+UK shares slipped from near two-week highs on Tuesday, with Halfords tumbling after a bleak profit expectation.
+The motor and cycling retailer plunged 14.1 per cent and posted its worst day in more than three months as it said it now expects a profit scenario ranging from zero to a pretax loss of £10 million.

 The export-laden FTSE 100 fell 1.5 per cent wiping out most of Monday’s gains, while British mid-caps dropped 1 per cent, with banks leading declines.

-Newspaper publisher Reach tumbled 14.2 per cent, logging its worst day since late March as it said it would cut about 550 jobs - 12 per cent of its workforce - after the Covid-19 pandemic hit circulation and advertising.
+Newspaper publisher Reach tumbled 14.2 per cent, the Daily Mirror owner logging its worst day since late March, as it said it would cut about 550 jobs – 12 per cent of its workforce – after the Covid-19 pandemic hit circulation and advertising.

 Premier Inn owner Whitbread fell 5.5 per cent on reporting an 80 per cent plunge in first-quarter sales as the Covid-19 lockdown shuttered most of its hotels in Britain and Germany.